ritikajain68/Simple_Combat_System_Unity/README.md

 - Spawn points are manually placed and tagged in the scene.
 - Configurable fields (attack speed, health, damage) are exposed in the Unity Inspector.
-- Tools like `PlayerSpawner` and `CameraUIButton` support quick iteration and camera control during testing.
+- Scripts like `PlayerSpawner` and `CameraUIButton` support quick iteration and camera control during testing.

 ---

 ###  Benefits of This Design

 - **Decoupled and Clean** — each script does one job well.
-- **Scalable** — supports any number of characters, dynamic stat tuning, and battlefield sizes.
+- **Scalable** — supports any number of characters.
-- **Extensible** — new logic (e.g., melee, special abilities, teams) can be added easily.
+- **Extensible** — new logic can be added easily.
 - **Debuggable** — logs, raycasts, and health bars offer complete runtime transparency.

 ---